What Is Altered ?

 • In some cases, daytime sleepiness can be a side effect of a particular medication, such as:

 • You must discuss the side effects of any medication with a physician.
-If side effects such as drowsiness are too difficult to manage, your physician may recommend that you change your medication or dosage.
+If side effects like drowsiness are too difficult to manage, your physician may recommend changing your medication or dosage.

 • It is important to correctly diagnose the underlying cause of excessive sleepiness to establish the best treatment.

-• During the diagnostic procedure, a doctor may ask questions about a person's lifestyle and the medications they are taking.
-The physician may also ask questions relating to mental health.
+• During the diagnostic procedure, a doctor may ask questions about a person's lifestyle, medications, and mental health.

 • In some cases, a physician may order the following diagnostic tests: